EU leaders seek to unite on how to take on China, US - ExBulletin

 EU leaders seek to unite on how to take on China, US

-EU leaders will have a tough discussion on Europe’s place in the world on Tuesday as they seek to unite on how to approach relations with the Chinese and US superpowers.
+EU leaders held difficult discussions over Europe’s place in the world at a summit on Tuesday, as they seek to unite on how to deal with the Chinese and US superpowers.

-The 27 heads of state and government are expected to converge on Brdo Castle in the Former Yugoslav Republic of Slovenia, the country which currently holds the rotating EU presidency.

-Although no concrete results are expected from the meeting, “this is the first time that the leaders have met since June, and with all that has happened, it seems like a long time ago,” said a senior EU diplomat.
+The rally at Brdo Castle in Slovenia was their first meeting since June and will see them grappling with the fallout from the Taliban takeover of Afghanistan and an enraged US submarine pact with Australia.
+France.

-The dinner takes place on the eve of an EU-Western Balkans summit at which countries east of the bloc will seek assurances about their eventual membership of the European Union.
+The dinner – for which no concrete results are expected – took place on the eve of an EU-Western Balkans summit in which countries east of the bloc will seek assurances that they will one day be admitted in the European Union.

-During the dinner, the leaders will have a “strategic discussion on the role of the Union on the international scene”, according to an invitation letter sent by the head of the Council of the EU Charles Michel, the former Belgian Prime Minister who organizes the summits.
+“This will be an opportunity to address the role of the EU on the international stage, in particular after the latest geopolitical developments in Afghanistan, the Indo-Pacific, as well as our relations with China,” the chief said. of the Council of the EU, Charles Michel, at the start of the sit down.

+“We are fully committed to the multilateral approach and need strong partners, strong allies.”

+France is still awaiting the decision taken last month by Australia to cancel a contract for French submarines worth tens of billions of dollars in favor of a US bid.

-French President Emmanuel Macron is set to warn his partners again that Washington’s close allegiance to Europe is no longer a given, with Paris still fearing the cancellation of a huge submarine contract in favor of the United States .
+With raw anger, French President Emmanuel Macron is expected to warn again during the talks that Washington’s close allegiance to Europe is no longer a given.

-“It would be a mistake to pretend nothing happened,” a French presidency source said ahead of the talks.

-France was furious last month when Australia canceled an agreement for French submarines worth tens of billions of dollars, saying it would pursue US nuclear versions as tensions rise with China .
+If Europe can work in “good faith with its historic partners and allies,” it must also pursue “its independence, its sovereignty,” Macron said upon arriving for the talks.

+As the informal summit began, the French leader said “we need clarification and re-engagement” from the United States.

 – Afghanistan course –

+Although some EU countries have supported France, others, such as the Baltic and Nordic countries, are reluctant to criticize the United States, which they see as their ultimate protector against Russia.

+US President Joe Biden stressed that the bloc was a “fundamental partner” for Washington in a Monday appeal with EU chief Ursula von der Leyen, the White House said.

-The submarine debacle came weeks after the United States withdrew its troops after a two-decade presence in Afghanistan, seeing the Taliban take power and catching the Europeans by surprise.
+The submarine dispute arose weeks after the United States pulled out of Afghanistan and the Taliban came to power, catching Europeans by surprise.

-Under NATO auspices, the Europeans provided troops and were major donors to the overthrown Afghan regime and warned that they would not recognize the Taliban government, largely made up of Islamic extremists and without women.
+The Europeans had provided troops for NATO-led missions in the country and were the main donors to the overthrown government.

-The collapse in Afghanistan – in addition to the fallout from the submarines – has given new impetus to those pushing the EU to develop its own military capabilities, with France leading the charge.
+The collapse in Afghanistan and the fallout from the submarines have given new impetus to those pushing the EU to develop a separate military capability, with France leading the charge.

+“Recent events are symptoms of profound geopolitical changes.
+In response, we must develop our capacity for action,” EU foreign policy chief Josep Borrell wrote on Twitter.

-German Chancellor Angela Merkel, the EU’s most influential leader of the past 15 years, will be present as coalition talks advance a few inches in Berlin to find the government to replace her.
+German Chancellor Angela Merkel, the dominant EU leader for the past 15 years, attended the summit as coalition talks continue in Berlin to find a government to replace her own.

 Merkel’s cautious, pro-US strategy has dominated Europe and her impending departure will see leaders like Macron, Italy’s Mario Draghi and Dutch Prime Minister Mark Rutte looking to win.

-As the leader of Germany, the EU’s export powerhouse, Merkel has also always encouraged close ties with China, but this has also proven more difficult to defend as the leadership of Chinese President Xi Jinping becomes more centralized and intransigent.
+As the leader of the EU’s export powerhouse, Merkel has always encouraged close ties with China, but this has also proven more difficult to defend as the leadership of Chinese President Xi Jinping becomes more centralized and harder.

 AFP 2021